Moving ClickHouse to Another Server

 You’ll need to use /data1/clickhouse instead of /var/lib/clickhouse in the rsync paths.

-1. ClickHouse docker container image does not have rsync installed.
-Add it using apt-get or run sidecar in k8s.
+1. ClickHouse Docker container image does not have rsync installed.
+Add it using apt-get or run sidecar in k8s or run a service pod with volumes attached.